 Lavender cuttings typically take 3 to 6 weeks or more to develop roots, but it depends on the time of year.

-If the soil is warm and the lavender cutting is not having to contend with any additional stress such as high temperatures or harsh sunlight then cuttings take 3 weeks to root.
+If the soil is warm and the lavender cutting does not have to contend with any additional stress, such as high temperatures or harsh sunlight, then I usually find my cuttings take 3 weeks to develop a good root system.

-Whereas in cooler conditions the cuttings may take around 6 weeks to root.
+Whereas in cooler conditions, I usually see the cuttings take around 6 weeks to root.

-You can tell when the lavender has develop roots when growing in soil when it starts to produce new growth, whether it be a longer stem, more leaves or even flowers developing.
+You can tell when the lavender has developed roots when growing in soil when it starts to produce new growth, whether it be a longer stem, more leaves, or even flowers developing.

-New growth indicates the lavender has develop roots that are capable of up-taking the moisture and nutrients that are required for the plant to grow successfully.
+New growth is a reliable indicator that the lavender has developed roots that are capable of up-taking the moisture and nutrients that are required for the plant to grow successfully.

 Do I Need to Use Hormone Rooting Powder to Grow Lavender Cuttings?

-It is not necessary to use hormone rooting powder for lavender cuttings to grow successfully.
-Lavender are still able to grow and develop roots just by planting them directly in the soil.
+It is not necessary to use hormone-rooting powder for lavender cuttings to grow successfully.
+Lavender is still able to grow and develop roots just by planting them directly in the soil.

-So the difference is not necessarily huge when averaged out but what I found was that one year was, it was particularly hot at the time of taking the cuttings and the cuttings with the hormone rooting powder were able to root quicker and therefore able to draw up moisture and more successfully contend with the hot Summer weather, whereas several of the other cuttings shrivelled in the heat.
+So the difference is not necessarily huge when averaged out, but what I found was that one year was, it was particularly hot at the time of taking the cuttings, and the cuttings with the hormone rooting powder were able to root quicker and therefore able to draw up moisture and more successfully contend with the hot Summer weather, whereas several of the other cuttings shriveled in the heat.

-The cuttings with hormone rooting powder were able to grow roots more quickly which stood the lavender plant in good standing to cope with Winter and they actually displayed more flowers as they had a head start over the cuttings without hormone rooting powder.
+The cuttings with hormone rooting powder were able to grow roots more quickly, which stood the lavender plant in good standing to cope with Winter, and they actually displayed more flowers the following year as they had a head start over the cuttings without hormone rooting powder.

-So on that basis I do recommend hormone rooting powder is it is relatively inexpensive and I had good results.
+So, on that basis, I do recommend hormone rooting powder as it is relatively inexpensive, and I had good results.

 The Best Soil For Propagating Lavender From Cuttings

-In the native Mediterranean habitat lavender, grow in gritty or relatively sandy soil which has good drainage and low nutrients.
+In the native Mediterranean habitat, lavender grows in gritty or relatively sandy soil, which has good drainage and low nutrients.

-To mimic the lavenders preferred soil type use around 30% horticultural sand or grit with 70% peat free compost.
+To mimic the lavender’s preferred soil type, you should use around 30% horticultural sand or grit with 70% peat free compost.

 This achieves the optimal balance of drainage and soil structure to facilitate the growth of the cutting.

-Avoid using any compost that has added fertilizer as lavender prefers poor soil and excess fertilizer causes the lavender to grow weaker foliage (that is more susceptible to cold weather)at the expense of flowers.
+I must caution against using any compost that has added fertilizer as lavender prefers poor soil, as excess fertilizer causes the lavender to grow weaker foliage (that is more susceptible to cold weather)at the expense of flowers.

 Step 1 of Propagating Lavender – Choose the Right Pot and Potting Mix